fransjacobs/model-railway/README.md

 Currently the following feature are in development:

 - Documentation
+- Enhance GUI
+- Show Signal aspects in automatic driving
 - Internationalization enable multiple languages
-- Add support for ESU ECOS
-- Show Signal aspects in automatic driving
-- Enhance GUI
 - Add more Unit tests
 - ...